04 Jul Freedom Includes Peace with Money

 Peace is When You Stop Struggling to Balance Money and Freedom

-Our last post invited people to stop struggling to balance money and freedom.
+Our recent post invited people to stop struggling to balance money and freedom.
 It yielded two thoughtful comments that deepened this post.

 There is a deeper issue to this.
 What is “freedom”?
 Our culture teaches us that freedom means we get to spend time doing “fun” stuff and work is definitely not fun.
 So the issue is that we don’t understand that we get to choose our life and create our reality….